Château Marquis d'Alesme Becker

 Château Marquis d'Alesme Becker is a winery in the Margaux appellation of the Bordeaux wine region of France.
 The wine produced here was classified as one of fourteen Troisièmes Crus (Third Growths) in the historic Bordeaux Wine Official Classification of 1855.

 The estate produces a second wine named Marquise d'Alesme.

 History

 Established by the Marquis d'Alesme in 1585, the estate was originally planted in 1616.
-The property was acquired in 1809 by the Dutch business man Jan Bekker Teerlink (1759-1832), commonly referred to as ‘Monsieur Becker’ (the misspelled first part of his double-barrelled family name), who attached his name to that of the estate, and for a period the wine was called simply "Becker" in Bordeaux.
+The property was acquired in 1809 by the Dutch businessman Jan Bekker Teerlink (1759–1832), commonly referred to as ‘Monsieur Becker’ (the misspelled first part of his double-barrelled family name), who attached his name to that of the estate, and for a period the wine was called simply "Becker" in Bordeaux.

 In the early 20th Century, the property was bought by Comte Jean-Jules Théophile Chaix-d'Est-Ange, who had also inherited neighbouring Château Lascombes from his father, who intended to combine the two estates, but died in 1923 before carrying out the plan.
 The original Marquis d'Alesme château became offices for Lascombes, with the original château of Desmirail taking its place.